Yeouido: Economics

 Yeouido is considered to be the financial center of Seoul, hosting most of the country's largest financial institutions including: Industrial Bank, Kookmin Bank, Korea Stock Exchange and Federation of Korean Industries, Hana Bank, Shinhan Securities, NH Investment Securities, and Eugene Investment Securities.
 Most of these institutions are clustered on the eastern side of the island, opposite the political quarter on the western side.

-Media

-Given the island's political and economic importance, several major media companies have a presence in Yeouido.
-These include major newspapers such as Kookmin Ilbo and the broadcaster KBS.
-However, despite previously having a presence on the island, many other companies including SBS and MBC later left Yeouido.

-Religion

-Yeouido is home to one of South Korea's largest churches, the Pentecostal Yoido Full Gospel Church.
-The church was founded in 1958 and currently has over 480,000 members.

 Public parks

 Five parks are located in Yeouido.
-Notable among these are the Yeouido district of the Han River Public Park and Yeouido Park.
+Notable among these are the Yeouido district of the Hangang Park and Yeouido Park.
 Yeouido Park was formed in 1999 through the reclamation of a patch of land, known as Yeouido Square or May 16 Square, which had lain under asphalt for 27 years and was used for various large public gatherings.
 In addition, a terminal for excursion ferries stands on the Han River shore.

-Unit of area

-The "size of Yeouido" is often used by South Korean media as a means of comparison for measuring an unfamiliar area.
-For example, it may be said that city A in country Y is twice the size of Yeouido.
-Yeouido is a little under one-tenth of the size of Manhattan (87.0 km2).